 All messages sent to elmah.io, are indexed in Elasticsearch.
 Storing messages in a database like Elasticsearch, opens up a world of possibilities.
-This article explains how to query your log messages using full-text search and Lucene Query Syntax.
+This article explains how to query your log messages using full-text search, Search Filters and Lucene Query Syntax.

 The easiest approach to start searching your log messages, is by inputting search terms in the Search field on elmah.io:

 We don't want to get into too much details on how full-text work in Elasticsearch.
 In short, Elasticsearch breaks the query into the terms implement and icontroller and tries to match all log messages including those terms.
 Full-text search work on analyzed fields in Elasticsearch, which means that wildcards and other constructs are fully supported.